Lecturer(s)

 Learning outcomes

 Kinesiology aim of the course is to acquaint the students with the properties of individual tissues of the musculoskeletal system - soft tissue (contractile and non-contractile) and hard tissues (bones, joints).
 The basis is the understanding of movement and motion system works in a physiological context.
-Reflected is exploitation of the knowledge and ability of their application in the diagnosis and treatment of musculoskeletal disorders in both functional and structural.
+Reflected is exploitation of the knowledge and ability of their application in the movement analysis, diagnosis and treatment of musculoskeletal disorders in both functional and structural.

 Prerequisites